Azure guidance for secure isolation

 All data blocks stored in stream extent nodes have a 64-bit cyclic redundancy check (CRC) and a header protected by a hash signature to provide extent node (EN) data integrity.
 The CRC and signature are checked before every disk write, disk read, and network receive.
 In addition, scrubber processes read all data at regular intervals verifying the CRC and looking for “bit rot”.
 If a bad extent is found a new copy of that extent is created to replace the bad extent.

-Customer data in Azure Storage relies on data encryption at rest to provide cryptographic certainty for logical data isolation.
-Customers can choose between platform-managed encryption keys or customer-managed encryption keys.
+Your data in Azure Storage relies on data encryption at rest to provide cryptographic certainty for logical data isolation.
+You can choose between Microsoft-managed encryption keys (also known as platform-managed encryption keys) or customer-managed encryption keys (CMK).
 The handling of data encryption and decryption is transparent to customers, as discussed in the next section.

 Data encryption at rest